-- The Becker Hand (body powered as well) can make manual workers very, very happy.
-Status: so far, single cases, that product is not too well known.
+- The Becker Hand (body-powered as well) can make manual workers very, very happy.
+Status: so far, that product is not too well known.
 No reports of that hand not working.
 Becker hands have been reported to be too weak by people that failed to go ahead to actually increase their spring settings (the hand can be tuned to higher spring settings but you have to do it in order to achieve that... it will not tune itself all by itself).

-- Alpha liners and Molnlycke tubular gauze works like a charm in sweaty heavy environments.
+- Alpha liners and Molnlycke tubular gauze work like a charm in sweaty heavy environments.
 Status: confirmed over about 5 years of continuous heavy use, by myself, confirmed by others.

 Word of mouth gets around fast usually and most of us users are quite utilitarian in our needs.

 - Test locally, with users that are close and that you know.

 - Test hard, with users that go to the limits.

 - Test yourself: wear these grippers, but do so diligently as if you were one of us, so